cozlmao/cozlmao/README.md

-hi im coz
+hi i'm @cozlmao
-i do coding in these languages
+i'm interested in coding, languages i write in:
 - lua
 - python
 - html and css
-i do this for fun
-my discord is coz#9971
+i like doing what im motivated for and don't want to force myself to do stuff